Alaska Recording Laws: Consent Rules and Penalties

 Recording Calls Across State Lines

-This is where it gets complicated.
-If you’re in Alaska calling someone in a two-party consent state, the stricter law may apply.
+Interstate calls introduce additional complexity.
+If you are in Alaska calling someone in a two-party consent state, the stricter law may apply.
 States with all-party consent requirements include:

 - California